hmc-cs111-spring2016/project-ideas/free-3.md

 do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

+There are tools like <http://www.mensus.net/brain/logic.shtml>.
+The way that that tool specifies kinds of clues is very similar to what I'd be looking for but I would want the user to have a higher degree of interactivity with the program, so that they could add and remove rules and look at what happens to the puzzle in "real time."
+The only feature that tool has is generating puzzles with certain types of rules.
+The workflow I have in mind would be more back-and-forth between the user and the language, and I don't know if any tool like that exists.
+There are tons of other tools to generate puzzles for solving that don't give the user even that much freedom.

 ## The Project
 This section examines whether the idea makes for a good CS 111 project.